WhenSkiesAbove/bagitbb/README.md

 ### Version 2.0.0

-Simple python program that builds on the Library of Congress' [bagit-python library](https://github.com/LibraryOfCongress/bagit-python), allowing for bagging and unbagging to a target directory instead of just bagging in place.
+Simple python program that builds on the Library of Congress' [bagit-python library](https://github.com/LibraryOfCongress/bagit-python), allowing for bagging and unbagging to a target directory instead of just bagging-in-place.
 Meant to be more lightweight than GUI bagging programs like Library of Congress' [Bagger](https://github.com/LibraryOfCongress/bagger) and [AVPreserve's Exactly](https://www.weareavp.com/) (if that's even available anymore).

 ## Changelog (v2.0.0)
 Big re-design.
 Made BetterBag class a subclass of bagit.Bag.
 Having easier access to its code stripped away a lot of duplicated code.
 Other main changes: